 The optimal cleaning interval for your wine refrigerator depends on how you use it.
 If you open it often, then you should clean it once every six months; if you open it only rarely, once per year should be fine.

 Before starting to clean, unplug the device and remove the bottles as well as the shelves.
 Clean the fridge’s interior with a soft cloth.
 It can be slightly moist but not soaked.
-You won’t need any chemical cleaning agents; water is fine.
+You will not need any chemical cleaning agents; water is fine.
 Do the same with the shelves.
 Wipe everything dry or let the interior air dry for one or two hours.

 Do Wine Fridges Need to Be Defrosted?

-In general, you don’t need to defrost a wine fridge.
+In general, you do not need to defrost a wine fridge.
 However, there are some exceptions.
 When your fridge is located in an area with a high humidity level, there is a slight chance that ice builds up inside.
 Also, setting it to a very low temperature increases the likelihood of frost.

 If you spot frost inside your wine fridge, follow these steps to defrost it: